 To begin your calculation, enter the amount you are hoping to borrow along with the yearly interest rate and the number of months that you are intending to borrow the money for.
 If you wish, you can alter the start loan date and include any extra fees or balloon payments.
 You can also enter additional payments.
 Once you click the 'calculate' button, the personal loan calculator will show you:

 You will also be able to see graphs and a monthly repayment schedule of your principal and loan interest payments.
 Note that if your loan is not calculated with compound interest, we have an alternative simple interest calculator that you can try instead.

 Here are some common questions that you have been asking about our calculator:

 What is the effective annual rate?

 The effective annual rate is the yearly interest rate that you're paying on a loan, taking into account for the effect of interest compounding.
 This loan calculator compounds interest on a monthly basis.
 We have an article discussing the differences between nominal rates, effective rates and APR, if you're interested in finding out more.

 What is a balloon payment?

 A balloon payment is a large, lump-sum payment made at the end of a long-term loan.
 It is commonly used in car finance loans as a way of reducing monthly repayment figures.
-Be aware that once you reach the end of your loan period, that balloon amount becomes payable.
-More information about balloon payments is available in our article, What is a balloon payment?
+You can find out more about balloon payments here.

 What is APR?